Child abuse. Upset boy with teddy bear sitting on floor near brick wall indoors, back view

 The CIP is funded by the U.S. Department of Health and Human Services, Administration for Children and Families, Children’s Bureau, to support the Child and Family Services Improvement and Innovation Act to the state’s highest state court of appeals.
 Grant funds support the state courts’ continuous assessment and improvement to the handling of court proceedings related to child welfare and enhance the collaboration with title IV-E/IV-B agencies and tribes.

-The Court Improvement Program Committee, through the direction of the South Dakota State Supreme Court, State Court Administrator’s Office, will assess the system’s handling of child abuse and neglect cases and recommend improvements for achieving timely safety, permanency, and well-being for children and families.
+The Court Improvement Program Committee, through the direction of the South Dakota State Supreme Court, State Court Administrator’s Office, assesses the Unified Judicial System's handling of child abuse and neglect cases and recommends improvements for achieving timely safety, permanency, and well-being for children and families.

-The South Dakota Guidelines for Judicial Process is crucial for judicial officials and related stakeholders to ensure a consistent, informed and effective approach to addressing these cases.
+The South Dakota Guidelines for Judicial Process in Child Abuse and Neglect Cases is crucial for judicial officials and related stakeholders to ensure a consistent, informed and effective approach to addressing these cases.
 Find procedures, roles and legal considerations and explore best practices, specific guidelines for hearings and collaboration with child welfare entities and the Indian Child Welfare Act (ICWA) compliance.

 Name